brand icon Apr17

 Is Mejuri made with real diamonds?

 Yes!
 Mejuri uses real (ethically sourced) diamonds and gemstones (and freshwater pearls).
-If it says it’s a diamond, it’s a diamond.
+If it says it’s a natural diamond, it’s a natural diamond.

 How much does it cost?